Chart Color Schemes

 Burdell - Mount Low lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Burdell - Mount Low's population was around 22,326 as of August 2025.
-This figure reflects a growth of 2,989 people since the 2021 Census, which reported a population of 19,337.
-The increase is inferred from an estimated resident population of 21,706 in June 2024 and an additional 672 validated new addresses since the Census date.
-This results in a density ratio of 506 persons per square kilometer.
-Burdell - Mount Low's growth rate of 15.5% since the 2021 census exceeded both its SA4 region (6.9%) and SA3 area, making it a growth leader.
-Natural growth contributed approximately 47.0% to overall population gains in recent periods.
+Burdell - Mount Low's population was approximately 22,329 as of November 2025.
+This figure represents an increase of 2,992 people, a 15.5% rise from the 2021 Census which reported a population of 19,337.
+The change is inferred from ABS estimates; the population was 21,706 in June 2024 and there were 673 validated new addresses since the Census date.
+This results in a density ratio of 507 persons per square kilometer.
+Burdell - Mount Low's growth exceeded both its SA4 region (6.9%) and SA3 area, making it a regional growth leader.
+Natural growth contributed approximately 47.0% to overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, based on 2021 data.
-These state projections do not provide age category splits, so proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
-Future population dynamics predict exceptional growth for Burdell - Mount Low by 2041, with an expected increase of 12,072 persons and a total gain of 51.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Future population dynamics predict exceptional growth; Burdell - Mount Low is expected to increase by 12,072 persons to 2041, recording a total gain of 51.3% over the 17 years.

 Frequently Asked Questions - Population